 Carl Zeiss Jena Tessar 80 mm f/2.8T

-The red T means that the lens has a coating, later versions were marked with MC.
-In West Germany coated lenses were marked with a V, and later with the word ‘Multicoating’.
-Based on the serial number this copy was built sometimes between 1952 and 1955.
-Similar to the 50 mm Tessar, the 80 mm version is also made of metal, very likely aluminium, but with 260 g it is heavier.
-The lens is 9 cm long and has a diameter of 6.5 cm.
-The diaphragm has 16 blades, making a circular aperture.
-The f-stops range from 2.8 to 16, and the aperture ring has no stops and no clicks.
-Minimum focusing distance is 1 m.
-And the focusing ring turns 270° making it very easy for precise focusing.
-On a micro four thirds camera the angle of view of this lens is similar to a 160 mm lens on a 35 mm full-frame sensor.
+The red “T” on the lens indicates that it has a coating, while later versions were marked with “MC” for multi-coating.
+In West Germany, coated lenses were marked with a “V,” and later with the term “Multicoating.”
+Based on the serial number, this lens was likely built between 1952 and 1955.
+Like the 50 mm Tessar, the 80 mm version is also made of metal, likely aluminum, but it is heavier at 260 g.
+The lens measures 9 cm in length and has a diameter of 6.5 cm.
+It features a diaphragm with 16 blades, creating a circular aperture.
+The f-stop range is from 2.8 to 16, and the aperture ring has no stops or clicks, allowing for smooth adjustments.
+The minimum focusing distance is 1 meter, and the focus ring rotates 270°, enabling precise focusing.
+On a micro four-thirds camera, this lens provides an angle of view similar to a 160 mm lens on a 35 mm full-frame sensor.
 Below are some example photos taken with this lens.

 A full review, additional example photos and example video footage can be found here.